mongodb/docs/source/reference/javascript.rst

                            members of replica sets, this is the only available option.

-   .. seealso:: ":doc:`/core/map-reduce`, provides a greater overview
+   .. seealso:: :term:`map-reduce`, provides a greater overview
-      of MognoDB's map/reduce functionality.
+      of MognoDB's map-reduce functionality.

+      Also consider ":doc:`/applications/aggregation`" for a more
+      flexible approach to data aggregation in MongoDB, and the ":wiki:`Aggregation`" wiki page for an over view of aggregation in MongoDB.

+      ..
 Consider
-      ":doc:`/applications/simple-aggregation` for simple aggregation
+      ..
+STUB ":doc:`/applications/simple-aggregation` for simple aggregation
-      operations and ":doc:`/applications/aggregation`" for a more flexible approach to data aggregation in MongoDB.
+      .. operations and ":doc:`/applications/aggregation`" for a more flexible
+      .. approach to data aggregation in MongoDB.

 Administrative Functions
 ------------------------